embox/embox/README.md

 The idea is to make Linux Kernel Library act like a paravirtualized Linux kernel inside of Embox.
 This makes it possible to redirect detected Linux syscalls into LKL and process them.

+### Implementation details

+Embox `task` struct in *src/kernel/task/multi.h* is enhanced with two fields:
+ * `int lkl_task`. `1` here defines that the task is allowed to trigger an interrupt 0x80 (Linux syscall).
+ * `struct lkl_tls_struct *lkl_tls_key`.
+LKL uses Thread Local Storage to associate each Embox thread with Linux kthread. `lkl_tls_key` is used to keep TLS key for current process.
+Values are Linux kthreads.

+We build LKL from sources and link it into Embox image.
+See *third-party/lkl/*.

+On Embox startup a special service (*src/kernel/task/lkl_task.c*) initilizes LKL:
+ * `lkl_start_kernel` starts LKL and makes it possible to do `lkl_sys_{syscall}` calls.
+ * Virtual block device and it's special block device file (`/vda`) are created in LKL.
+This feature redirects STDOUT from LKL to Embox terminal.
+ * In exception table we set our handler for Linux syscalls.
+This handler, in most cases, translates Linux syscalls into `lkl_sys_{syscall}` calls.

+In Embox `load_app` tool is used to run external executables (Linux binraies in our case).

 ### Getting started with Embox+LKL

 Clone the repository: